 Download our FREE Illustrated Top 10 Smog Check Failures poster in PDF.

 Why did my car fail the emissions test?

 Failing the emission test is not a pleasant experience, but it's not the end of the road either.
 In fact more then likely, once you repair the faults which caused your car, truck, van, SUV, or RV to fail it's emissions test, your vehicle will be running better, more efficiently, and wasting less fuel then before; saving you hundreds in gas dollars.

 Think of failing the emissions test as a positive experience rather then a negative one.
 Where you may have not noticed your vehicle is or was not performing at it's best and wasting fuel, failing the emissions test will identify this condition and allow you to fix the problem.
 You will absolutely save money on the long run.

 The smog technician who performs the emissions test will give you a Vehicle Inspection Report (VIR).

-Below we will indicate the top reasons for emission test failures.
+Above we indicate the top reasons for emission test failures.
 To use this guide, have your vehicle's VIR at hand.
 If you have not yet performed your car's emissions test, you will not have a VIR to follow, and can use the links below to educate yourself before hand.